Rule 14-718. Licensing of Foreign Legal Consultants.

 (a)(4) intends to practice as a legal consultant in this state and to maintain an office in this state for that purpose; and

 (a)(5) has passed the MPRE.

 (b) Proof required.
-An Applicant shall file with the Bar's Admissions Office:
+An Applicant must file with the Bar's Admissions Office:

-(b)(1) a certificate from the professional body or public authority in such foreign country having final jurisdiction over professional discipline, certifying as to the Applicant's admission to practice and the date, and as to her or his good standing as such attorney or counselor at law or the equivalent;
+(b)(1) a certificate from the professional body or public authority in such foreign country having final jurisdiction over professional discipline, certifying as to the Applicant's admission to practice and the date, and the Applicant’s good standing as such attorney or counselor at law or the equivalent;

 (b)(2) a duly authenticated English translation of such certificate, if it is not in English; and